radiant/radiant-event-calendar-extension/README.md

 There is a 0.81 tag in the repository for the last version good with radiant 0.8.1 and `scoped_admin`.

+This version includes some experiments in dashboard integration.
+If you're using dashboard you need the spanner fork.

 ## Installation

 Should be straightforward: